-The following examples of the three types of sources illustrate how they relate to each other.
 The first example examines the subject of art.
-As the table below indicates, a primary source in this field might be the painter Gustav Klimt's "Tree of Life."
+As the table below indicates, a primary source in this field might be the painter Gustav Klimt's Tree of Life.
 This painting is an art object that a writer can analyze.
 There are also secondary sources that could be used (e.g., a book on Gustav Klimt's career as an artist that includes an analysis of the source material).

 As a tertiary source, an encyclopedia entry on Austrian painters (including Klimt) could be consulted.
-This source would probably include basic information about the primary source (i.e., "Tree of Life" - one of Klimt's most famous paintings).
+This source would probably include basic information about the primary source (i.e., Tree of Life-one of Klimt's most famous paintings).
 However, the encyclopedia entry alone is not sufficient for a writer or researcher.

-Subject Primary Secondary Tertiary Art Gustav Klimt's "Tree of Life" Book on Klimt's career Encyclopedia on Austrian painters
+Subject Primary Secondary Tertiary Art Gustav Klimt's Tree of Life Book on Klimt's career Encyclopedia on Austrian painters